 - (a) have a nomination committee which: - (1) has at least three members, a majority of whom are independent directors; and - (2) is chaired by an independent director, and disclose: - (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.

-The Board has established the RN Committee .
-As of 30 June 2022, the RN Committee comprised the following Directors:
+The Board has established an RN Committee which is comprised of the following Directors:

 Name Role Independent?

-Robert Rigo Chair Yes
+Michael Emery Chair Yes

-Alastair Morrison Member No
+Matthew Yates Member Yes

 Michael Klessens Member Yes